-One of the more creative ways to knock out student debt is to take out a Home Equity Line of Credit and use the proceeds to pay off student loans.
-Essentially, as a borrower you are paying off one form of debt (student loans) by adding another (a house payment).
+One of the more creative ways to knock out student debt is to take out a Home Equity Line of Credit (HELOC) and use the proceeds to pay off student loans.
+Essentially, as a borrower, you are paying off one form of debt (student loans) by adding another (a second house payment).
 For those unfamiliar with the term HELOC, it is essentially a second mortgage on a house.

 Additionally, many HELOC borrowers can deduct the interest on their taxes, resulting in further savings.
 While there is also a student loan interest deduction, its income limits and deduction cap limit the potential savings for many borrowers.
-Having the additional tax savings makes the HELOC interest rate effectively lower.
+Having additional tax savings makes the HELOC interest rate effectively lower.

 The problem with borrowing money via a HELOC is that the debt is secured by your house.
-This means that a failure to pay back the debt results in you losing your home.
+This means that a failure to pay back the debt results in losing your home.

 If your choices were to either pay off your student loans via HELOC or live with high interest rates, the decision might be difficult.
 However, there are other options out there that are much better for most borrowers.
 The best alternative for many is refinancing or consolidating with a private lender.
-This area of lending has gotten especially competitive over the past few years, and there are now more about a dozen lenders offering this service.
+This area of lending has gotten especially competitive over the past few years, and there are now about a dozen lenders offering this service.

 Borrowers who go the refi route can secure interest rates below 2%, which could potentially be less than the Home Equity Loan.
 The best part is that the debt is not secured by your house.
 If you fail to pay, there are still consequences, but you won’t get kicked out of your home.